Faux16/crml/wiki/Guides/Understanding-Parameters.md

 **Use when:** Events are rare and random (most cyber risks)

 **Parameters:**
-- `lambda`: Average number of events per year per asset
+- `lambda`: Baseline threat-event rate for the chosen basis (commonly annualized)

 **How to choose lambda:**